Mouleshwar3238/Forest_Cover_Classification/README.md

 The dataset was split into a training set and a test set, with 75 % being used for training and 25 % being used for testing.
 Before being used, the data in both subsets was normalized using StandardScaler.
 Additionally, for the neural network model, the training set was further split into training and validation subsets, with 75 % being used for training and 25 % being used for validation.

+For all the models except the K Nearest Neighbour Classifier and the neural network, the optimal hyperparameters were found using halving grid search with 5-fold cross validation.

+Finally, confusion matrices and bar graphs were plotted to visualize the results for each model.

 ## K Nearest Neighbours (KNN Classifier)
-For the KNN classifier, the accuracy rates were computed for different values of K for the training dataset, and confusion matrices and bar plots were plotted for some of these values to visualize the frequency distribution of actual and predicted labels for the test dataset.
+For the KNN classifier, the accuracy rates were computed for different values of K for the training as well as test datasets.
 * Best Value of K (= 1)
   <table>
   <thead>